 Rollover account.
 Your "rollover" contribution will be accounted for in a "rollover account."
 You will always be 100% vested in your "rollover account" (see the Article in this SPD entitled "Vesting").
 This means that you will always be entitled to all amounts in your "rollover account."
 Rollover contributions will be affected by any investment gains or losses.

 Withdrawal of "rollover" contributions.
-You may withdraw the amounts in your "rollover account" only when you are otherwise entitled to a distribution under the Plan.
-See "When can I get money out of the Plan?"
+You may withdraw the amounts in your "rollover account" at any time.

 ARTICLE III EMPLOYER CONTRIBUTIONS